OxygenCobalt/dotfiles/.config/awesome/quark/README.md

 - `on_lock`, `on_logout`, `on_suspend`, `on_reboot`, and `on_shutdown` are called when
 their respective option is selected.
+- This function returns a table with the following:
-- When called, it will return a button that opens the exit menu and the menu itself
+    - `widget` is a button that will open the menu when clicked
+    - `menu` is the menu itself that can be toggled by a keybinding or similar.